 Technically dhokla and khaman are different.
 Dhokla is made from a fermented batter of ground rice and chana dal.
 Khaman, often called khaman dhokla, is made using either besan (chana dal flour) or soaked chana dal (which is then ground).

-Khaman dhokla makes for a great party appetizer when hosting because it’s easy to make and also because it’s a snack most people can eat.
-My recipe is nut-free, vegan and gluten-free (but if you’re eating this elsewhere, just check with the person who made it as all recipes are slightly different).
+Khaman dhokla makes for a great party appetizer when hosting because it’s easy to make and because it’s a snack most people can eat.
+My recipe is nut-free, vegan, and gluten-free (but if you’re eating this elsewhere, check with the person who made it as all recipes are slightly different).

 Speaking of “oil sauce” and spices…